 Swat: Mission Creep SWAT teams were created in the 1960’s to combat violent events.
 Since then, the specialized teams have morphed into a force increasingly used in routine policing, most often to serve drug warrants.
 The media has shone a light on isolated botched raids, but it took the show of force in response to protests in Ferguson, Missouri to start a national dialogue on the appropriate role of SWAT teams in today’s police force.

+Major Malfunction: Lessons from the Challenger On January 28, 1986, seven astronauts “slipped the surly bonds of earth to touch the face of God.”
+America’s space program was never the same.
 Those who saw it never forgot: the Space Shuttle Challenger launched on January 28, 1986 only to break apart 73 seconds later, killing seven astronauts, including the first “teacher in space” – Christa McAuliffe.

 How DNA Changed the World of Forensics

 Before DNA testing, prosecutors relied on less sophisticated forensic techniques, including microscopic hair analysis, to put criminals behind bars.
 But how reliable was hair analysis?

 In the late 1980s, DNA technology upended the world of forensics.
 Genetic fingerprinting, as it was often called, was a powerful tool to win convictions, but it also revealed cracks in the criminal justice system: innocent people were in prison.
 And many of them had been convicted in part using older forensic techniques, including microscopic hair analysis.